ยทUses

 Step 2 — Anchor

 Send the leaves to /api/v1/anchors as {items: [...]}.
 The server combines them into a Merkle tree and anchors the root.
-One miner-signed anchor covers up to 10,000 items.
+One on-chain anchor covers up to 10,000 items.

 Step 3 — Disclose one item